cs50nestm/cs50labs/magic/README.md

 make magic
 ```

-and then test is several times by executing:
+and then test it several times by executing:

 ```
 ./magic